jim-hart/cmd-journal/README.md

 # cmd-journal
-Command line tool for writing simple journal entries.
+Command line tool for writing simple text-log entries.

 ## Automatic Formatting
 The program will automatically format the journal filename and text body.
 Functionality includes: